Jeyapragash1/Hospital-Appointment-system/README.md

 ## Explain
-- there is don't have classes and not properly use oop conecepts
+- there is don't have classes and not properly use oop concepts

 Feel free to explore the code, contribute, and enhance this project!